Naludrag/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 #### 1.1
 <img alt="Test 1" src="./screens/T1_s1.png">

 We can see that this task has been done successfully.
+The 2 nodes are still visible and the haproxy accessible.

 #### 1.2
 In this task we installed a init system to be able to execute multiple process in a docker container.
 The basic idea of Docker is to run one process per container but with S6 we can manage and supervise multiple processes.
-With S6 we can choose which process to restart to never let a container die.
-We could also choose which process if they die shut down the container.
+With S6 we can choose which process to restart and we can never let our container die.
+We could also choose which process, if they die, shut down the container.
 With this service we do not have "one process per container" but more "one thing per container".

 Docker containers have to run a foreground process to be kept alive.
-And so, S6 will run as the foreground process and let teh other processes run as background process.
+And so, S6 will run as the foreground process and let the other processes run as background process.
 With that, if a process fail the container will not die.

 In our laboratory it will be interesting to have such a tool because we could restart the haproxy process to have the update the init script to add new servers.